 Six of the Best Lake District Christmas Markets and Fairs

 Who can resist the magic of a Christmas Market?
 Especially if it’s in the heart of a magical Lakeland location.
 Jack Frost’s icy hand in December cannot compete with an air warmed by mulled wine and mince pies and the warm welcome of local artists and food producers who want to chat and share their wares.
-From country houses to market squares , here’s our pick of the best festive Lake District Christmas Markets for 2019.
+From country houses to market squares , here’s our pick of the best festive Lake District Christmas Markets.
 You might even get a glimpse of Santa doing his xmas shopping or chilling in a tent…

 1 Windermere Christmas Celebration

 Elfing lessons and skating sessions

-Get your skates on for the 2019 Windermere Christmas Celebration, now in its fourth year.
-This popular Cumbria Christmas Market will have around sixty craft, food and drink stalls and visitors can get on the ice on December 14th and 15th 2019.
-Event Director Kate Barton hopes it will be the biggest and best yet.
+It’s skates on for the next Windermere Christmas Celebration, which will be in its fifth year in 2020.
+This popular Cumbria Christmas Market has around sixty craft, food and drink stalls and visitors can get on the ice.
+Event Director Kate Barton always hopes it will be the biggest and best yet.
 “I know people will especially love sipping mulled wine, listening to festive music, whilst watching people enjoy our real ice rink.”
-Santa will be in his grotto again, and after last year’s Elf School there’s sure to be an orderly queue and well trained small people.
-If you fancy having a go on skates, you can book a slot via the Windermere Christmas Celebration 2019 website.
-Prices start from £8.50 for kids and £12.95 for adults, and you can get a discounted Santa’s Grotto ticket with an ice rink ticket.
+Santa is always in his grotto again, and after previous Elf Schools there’s sure to be an orderly queue and well trained small people.
+If you fancy having a go on skates, you can book a slot via the Windermere Christmas Celebration website.
+You can get a discounted Santa’s Grotto ticket with an ice rink ticket.

 2 Ulverston Dickensian Festival